rollerozxa/MC2MT/README.md

 ninja
 ```

+The resulting executable can be found as `./bin/MC2MT`.

 ### Windows
-Install MSYS2.
-When greeted with the UCRT64 terminal, run the following command to install dependencies:
+Install [MSYS2](https://www.msys2.org/).
+When greeted with the UCRT64 terminal (icon with gold background), run the following command to install dependencies:

 ```bash
 pacman -S mingw-w64-ucrt-x86_64-{gcc,cmake,ninja,zlib,sqlite3}